aldolat/posts-in-sidebar/readme.txt

 6. Displaying the full set of items (categories, date, author, tags, and so on).

 == Changelog ==

+= 1.18 =

+* NEW: The section with author, date, and comments can now be displayed before the post's excerpt.
+* Various small improvements.

 = 1.17 =